-As I waited for the first home grown Tomato and Nectarine of the year, quite a lot more thoughts and ideas on tomatoes have gelled over the last couple of weeks.
+As I waited for the first home grown tomato and nectarine of the year, quite a lot more thoughts and ideas on tomatoes have gelled over the last couple of weeks.
 Before we’d headed off on holiday I’d installed reflective soil covers fashioned from some leftover foam backed but reflective faced carpet underlay.
 Firstly to reflect what little light we have had this year back up onto the foliage, secondly to minimise soil evaporation whilst we were away, and finally to suppress weed growth.
-Earlier in the year I’d added cut plastic drink’s bottles to each pot as an aid to watering, and also to encourage roots to grow down, but had been surprised to find how roots quickly colonised the soil’s upper surface when a few other pots were temporarily placed on the upper soil surface whilst the tomato plants were still small…..
+Earlier in the year I’d added cut plastic drinks bottles to each pot as an aid to watering, and also to encourage roots to grow down, but had been surprised to find how roots quickly colonised the soil’s upper surface when a few other pots were temporarily placed on the upper soil surface whilst the tomato plants were still small.

-(surface roots quickly developed underneath the circular outline of another plant pot on the soil surface)…..
+(surface roots quickly developed underneath the circular outline of another plant pot on the soil surface)

 All of these modifications seemed to help.
-With a couple of visits from willing friends whilst we were away the plants continued to grow well in our absence.
+With a couple of visits from willing friends whilst we were away, the plants continued to grow well in our absence.

-….the lowest truss on a vine with 100% fruit set after vibrator aided pollination…
+The lowest truss on a vine with 100% fruit set after vibrator aided pollination.

-….. the next truss up.
+The next truss up.
 Notice the gap in flower set, of the 4 flowers which formed whilst I was away for 10 days none have produced fruit.
 It’s possible of course that other factors were at play here – perhaps lower night time temperatures since the greenhouse door was left very slightly ajar over the whole period.
-(Had I been around it would have been closed in the late afternoon to retain heat overnight.
+Had I been around it would have been closed in the late afternoon to retain heat overnight.
 Or perhaps daytime temperatures climbed too high, since I open the door wider to create a through and up draught in bright sunshine.
 But the greenhouse anyway has 4 roof auto-vents.
 I don’t think watering was an issue since it was regular in my absence and there was little sunshine whilst we were away.
-So my guess is that the lack of flower vibration was the real cause of the poor fruit set….
+So my guess is that the lack of flower vibration was the real cause of the poor fruit set.

-…. so perhaps if we’re away again my helpers need a short course in tomato flower buzzing…
+So perhaps if we’re away again my helpers need a short course in tomato flower buzzing.

-Tomato growing issues were also discussed during a visit to Tatton flower show recently when I had a really informative chat with a commercial tomato grower from Southport.
-Of course like most farmed tomatoes, his are grown hydroponically under glass in a completely artificial medium, and they use bought in Dutch bumblebee colonies to avoid the need for manual flower vibration.
+Tomato growing issues were also discussed during a visit to Tatton flower show recently, when I had a really informative chat with a commercial tomato grower from Southport.
+Like most farmed tomatoes, his are grown hydroponically under glass in a completely artificial medium, and they use bought in Dutch bumblebee colonies to avoid the need for manual flower vibration.
 But he also uses reflective material (Mypex) over the growing medium.
 He hadn’t heard of the recent work in North America suggesting that, particularly in colder climates, red plastic mulches may be even more effective than silvery mulches and can supposedly boost yields by up to 20 % in some seasons.
 I might try this type of mulch next year, although currently in the UK this red plastic mulch doesn’t seem to be available – I’d have to buy disposable red party plastic tablecloths instead!

 In addition, my chat revealed that they harvest their first tomatoes in March, and so command a premium price.
 How do they achieve this?
 By using supplementary heat, and sowing their seeds in early December at the latest.
 They don’t currently use any artificial light although apparently there are trials going on using LED lighting for low energy additional growing light in the gloom of a North West UK winter.
 This made me begin to think about using heat in our own small greenhouse to get the plants going early on.
 After all at this stage the plants are small, so the heat could be efficiently restricted to just a small part of the greenhouse, and would probably only be intermittently necessary for 6 to 8 weeks.